Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 Performing an Internet search for "nature coloring pages" will bring up a long list of free images can be printed and then colored.

 Many children find nature collages fun to create.
 Cutting pictures out of magazines, newspapers, greeting cards, and food and gift packaging and then arranging them in an interesting design is a creative process.
 Personal photos and other items such as fibres and fabrics can also be used to make a collage, creating a unique piece of art.
+Investigating and discussing the idea of other people's copyright may or may not be appropriate, depending on the use of the collage.

 Pressed flowers and leaves are great additions to collages, greeting cards, and bookmarks.
 Leaf and flower prints or stamps made from natural objects can be useful as well.
 Natural stamps can be made by forming a shape on the cut surface of a potato and then dipping the shape in paint or ink.